abdulsaleh/asyncio-for-ai/src/request-batchers.md

 ### Step 1

-In this step, your goal is to verify you can call the API to generate embeddings.
+In this step, your goal is to verify you can call the Gemini API to generate embeddings.

 Install the Google [GenAI SDK](https://ai.google.dev/gemini-api/docs/quickstart) and make your first request.
 Write your code to `script.py`.